uc-cdis/BRH-documentation/docs/04-BRH_overview.md

 [![Screenshot of Login page][img login]{: style="height:100px"}][Login page]

-## [**Request study access and link accounts**][Request study access]
+## [**Check Study Access and Authorize External Data Resources**][Request study access]

-Check study access, request access, and connect your account to other resources to access all studies
+Check study access and connect your account to other resources to access all studies for which you are authorized.

 [![Screenshot showing you can link your BRH credentials to credentials for external data resources][img req access]{: style="height:100px"}][Request study access]